takuomatsubara/Discrete-Fisher-Bayes/README.md

 1. Simulated data fitting by the Conway-Maxwell-Poisson model
 2. Sales data modelling by the Conway-Maxwell-Poisson model
 3. Simualted data fitting by the Ising model
-4. Gene expression data modelling by the Poisson graphical model and the Conway-Maxwell-Poisson graphical model
+4. Gene expression data modelling by the Poisson and the Conway-Maxwell-Poisson graphical model

 Results for each experiment can be reproduced by running the *.py files in each directory, respectively, CMP, SC, Ising, and Graphical.